From Lugdunum to Lyon: 2000 Years of History

 Two rivers, two hills and more than a thousand years of history.
 Not many cities can say the same!

-Stumble upon a Gallo-Romain amphitheatre, dare to push open the door of a “Bouchon”, one of the traditional restaurants of Lyon or have coffee on one of the sunny outdoor terraces of “Place des Terreaux”.
+Stumble upon a Gallo-Romain Amphitheatre, or dare to push open the door of a “bouchon”, one of the traditional restaurants of Lyon.
+Or make like a local and have coffee on one of the sunny outdoor terraces of the Place des Terreaux.

-Behind the guardian figures of the famous hand puppet “Guignol” and the world’s most well known chef “Paul Bocuse”, with 3 Michelin stars to his name for the last 50 years, there is now a new generation of “Lyonnais” who are making this city exciting.
+Behind the guardian figures of the famous hand puppet “Guignol” and the world’s most well-known chef Paul Bocuse, with 3 Michelin stars to his name for the last 50 years, there is now a new generation of “Lyonnais” who are making this city exciting.

-They are opening trendy bars, lively small music venues and innovative shops and organising festivals of a European scale such as the “Biennale de la danse et d’Art contemporain” (the biennial festival of danse and contemporary art) “Nuits Sonore”, (an essentially electronic music festival) and “Quais du Polar”, (festival of print and film crime fiction.
+They’re opening trendy bars, small music venues and innovative shops.
+Today’s Lyonnais spend their time organising international festivals like the “Biennale de la danse et d’Art contemporain” (the biennial festival of dance and contemporary art), the “Nuits Sonores” electronic music festival, and the “Quais du Polar” festival of print and film crime fiction.

 This new generation is daring to create new and unbridled cuisine in what is the the “World’s Capital of Gastronomy”.
 They’re opening waffle bars, bringing in food and chefs from around the world, and putting on events and tastings to showcase the city’s growing diversity.